 Unlike traditional radio, podcast hosts can produce shows in their living room on any topic they choose, without being shackled by Federal Communications Commission regulations.
-Today, there are hundreds of thousands of options flitting about on the web, covering every topic imaginable, including true crime, history podcasts, even gastronomy.
+Today, there are hundreds of thousands of options flitting about on the web, covering every topic imaginable, including sports podcasts, history podcasts, space podcasts, even gastronomy.

 For those new to podcasts, getting started may seem daunting.
 While you can download a podcast from its website, there are several apps available for both iOS and Android that allow you to download episodes automatically and sort them much more easily.
 Sometimes dubbed “podcatchers,” these apps are available on various systems and are generally cheap (or even free).
 Read on to learn how to download podcasts and listen to them on your device.

 Did you know that we have our very own podcast?
 Check out Digital Trends’ Trends with Benefits weekly podcast where we discuss the latest topics in the world of tech.

 How to use podcast apps